-Wo Kwan Lee & Lo offers a full range service covering sale and purchase, mortgage, property management, drafting of contracts, completing an application for approval, and land development.
+Wo Kwan Lee & Lo offers a full range services covering sale and purchase, mortgage, property management, drafting of contracts, completing an application for approval, and land development.

-As the firm offers residential, industrial, and commercial buildings, it aims to target both companies and individual like you and me.
+As the firm offers residential, industrial, and commercial buildings, it aims to target both companies and individuals like you and me.

 25th Floor, Jardine House